tirejs/tire/README.md

 That said, all features can probably be rewritten/extended to add support for old browsers.
 In that case, you have to create a fork of Tire and fix it yourself.

-Tire is under development right now and have no stable version.

 ## Browser support

 * Chrome